CZ-NIC/knot/doc/reference.rst

 zone-db-listen
 --------------

-An IP address or a hostname and optionally a port (default is 6379) or an absolute UNIX socket path (starting with ``/``) of a running instance of a Redis (or compatible) database to be used for reading and/or writing zone contents.
+An ordered list of IP addresses or hostnames, and optionally ports (default is 6379), or absolute UNIX socket paths (starting with ``/``) of running Redis (or compatible) instances to be used for reading and/or writing zone contents.
 See :ref:`zone_zone-db-input` and :ref:`zone_zone-db-output`.

+The listen parameters are tried sequentially until a usable connection is established.
+The connected database can be a master, a replica, or a sentinel.
+If it is a sentinel, it is used to acquire connection parameters of a master database.

 *Default:* not set